Medicine Overview of Ropin Injection

 Q. Is ropivacaine an isomer of bupivacaine/is it safer than bupivacaine?

 Ropivacaine is a left isomer of bupivacaine.
 Compared to bupivacaine, ropivacaine has less toxic effects on heart and central nervous system

-No. Ropivacaine is neither a narcotic nor an opioid.
+No. Ropin is neither a narcotic nor an opioid.